Query Processing on Tensor Computation Runtimes: Introduction

-On the other hand, the huge demand for computation in artificial intelligence (AI) \cite{ai-memory-wall}, combined with the market fever for AI, is driving unparalleled investments in tuning new hardware and building and supporting runtimes and compilers for AI.
-Hardware makers (e.g., Intel~\cite{habana}, Apple~\cite{neural-engine}, Xilinx~\cite{xilinx-ai}, AMD~\cite{rocm}), cloud vendors (e.g., Amazon~\cite{inferentia}, Microsoft~\cite{brainwave}, Google~\cite{tpu}), startups (e.g., Graphcore~\cite{graphcore}, Sambanova~\cite{sambanova}, and Cerebras~\cite{cerebras}), and car companies like Tesla~\cite{d1} are investing heavily in this space.
-Venture Capitals alone are pouring nearly \$2B a quarter on special hardware for AI, aiming for a market expected to exceed \$200B a year by 2025 \cite{ai-hw-market}.
-On the software side, large companies and open source communities are rallying behind a small number of big efforts (e.g., PyTorch~\cite{pytorch-ecosystem}, TensorFlow~\cite{tensorflow2}, TVM~\cite{tvm}).
-The combination of heavy investments in specialized hardware and large communities with a strong focus on performance is allowing these efforts to thrive.
-For example, less than a month after Apple M1 was announced, TVM outperformed Apple's CoreML by 2$\times$ \cite{tvm-on-m1}.
+On the other hand, the huge demand for computation in artificial intelligence (AI) \cite{ai-memory-wall}, combined with the market fever for AI, is driving unparalleled investments in new hardware and software for AI.
+Hardware makers (e.g., Intel~\cite{habana}, Apple~\cite{neural-engine}, Xilinx~\cite{xilinx-ai}, AMD~\cite{rocm}), cloud vendors (e.g., Amazon~\cite{inferentia}, Microsoft~\cite{brainwave}, Google~\cite{tpu}), startups (e.g., Graphcore~\cite{graphcore}, Sambanova~\cite{sambanova}, Cerebras~\cite{cerebras}), and car companies like Tesla~\cite{d1} are investing heavily in this space.
+Venture capitals alone are pouring nearly \$2B a quarter on special hardware for AI, aiming for a market expected to exceed \$200B a year by 2025 \cite{ai-hw-market}.
+On the software side, companies and open source communities are rallying behind a small number of big efforts (e.g., PyTorch~\cite{pytorch-ecosystem}, TensorFlow~\cite{tensorflow2}, TVM~\cite{tvm}).
+The combination of investments in specialized hardware and large software communities focusing on performance allows these efforts to thrive.
+Our realization is that the ML community has made hardware accelerators accessible to nonspecialists (e.g., data scientists).
+The fact that the most popular ML frameworks are open-source, creates a virtuous cycle whereby any hardware vendor interested in the ML space must support these frameworks well to get adoption.
+At the same time, these large open source communities successfully tackle the labor-intensive problem of providing specialized kernels for various hardware, e.g., a month after Apple M1 was announced, TVM outperformed Apple's CoreML by 2$\times$~\cite{tvm-on-m1}.
+Hardware vendors can directly improve the kernels' performance or the hardware itself~\cite{pytorch-intel,pytorch-metal,pytorch-amd}.
+This further helps adoption since the performance improves at each new software and hardware release.